-The technical skills addressed in this programme reflect the top five technologies, by share of companies, likely to be adopted by 2025: cloud computing, big data analytics, internet of things and connected devices, encryption and cybersecurity, and artificial intelligence.
-Robust, practical and highly-sought technical skills and knowledge will empower the graduate to propose solutions that are technically feasible, while taking into account societal, political, economic factors, along with the interaction between humans and their environment, cultures and values.
+The technical skills addressed in this course reflect the top technologies likely to be adopted by 2025: cloud computing, big data analytics, internet of things and connected devices, encryption and cybersecurity, and artificial intelligence.
+Robust, practical and highly-sought technical skills and knowledge will empower the graduate to propose solutions that are technically feasible, while taking into account societal, political, and economic factors.